Satyrs and Nymphs – Pleasure Addicts of Ancient Greece

 Silenus and Three Satyrs – a painting by Charles Howard Hodges 1764–1837.

-In Greek mythology, a satyr is a grotesque and uncouth male spirit of nature, always nude, who walks upright on legs usually shown as goat’s legs but sometimes as human.
+In Greek mythology, a satyr is a grotesque and uncouth male spirit of nature, always naked, who walks upright on legs usually shown as goat’s legs but sometimes as human.

 They have ears and a tail, beastlike faces with snub noses, are often bearded and are obsessed with wine and women and song, as is their god, Dionysus